Azure/aks-engine/docs/topics/azure-stack.md

 - If you have onboarded using the Container Monitoring addon, then you can remove monitoring addon with below steps

-      1. ssh to AKS Engine cluster master node and copy omsagent-daemonset.yaml file under /etc/kubernetes/addons to the dev machine
+      1. ssh to master node of your AKS Engine cluster master node and navigate to /etc/kubernetes/addons directory
       2. delete all the resources related to container monitoring addon with `kubectl delete -f omsagent-daemonset.yaml` command against your AKS Engine cluster
       3. delete the container monitoring addon manifest file omsagent-daemonset.yaml  under /etc/kubernetes/addons

-## Upgrade Container Monitoring Addon
+### Upgrade Container Monitoring Addon

-For upgrading the container monitoring addon, you can disable the monitoring addon as described in Disable Monitoring section and use the HELM chart to install and upgrade
+For upgrading the container monitoring addon, you can disable the monitoring addon as described in Disable Monitoring section and use the HELM chart to install and upgrade.

-## Contact
+### Required Roles and Permissions

-If you have any questions or feedback regarding the container monitoring addon, please reach us out through [this](mailto:askcoin@microsoft.com) email.
+- User requires the reader role permission on resource group of Azure Log Analytics workspace to view and monitor, and analyze health of your onboarded AKS Engine cluster, pods and containers etc.

-## References
+### References

 - [Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) for  more details on how to use the product.
 - [Log Analytics](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/log-query-overview)